 - Keep arms, legs, and belongings to yourself and out of the aisle.

 - No eating, drinking, or use of alcohol, tobacco, or drugs.

 - Do not bring any weapons or dangerous objects on the school bus.

 - Do not damage the school bus.

-- No person will possess, use or distribute a weapon when in a school location except as provided in District policy.
+- No person will possess, use, or distribute a weapon when in a school location except as provided in school district policy.

 - Crisis Management

 - Health Information

 - All student injuries that occur at school, at or school-sponsored activities or on school transportation should be reported to the health services office.